allors/allors2/README.md

 1. Run "Server.cmd" to start the backend
 2. Run "CodeIntranet.cmd" to open the project in your default IDE/Editor (assuming you have Visual Studio Code setup and set as the default)
-3. Type "ng serve" in the terminal and wait until the process is completed
+3. Type "npm start" in the terminal and wait until the process is completed
-4. Install "Debugger for Chrome" extension
-5. Then select Debug from menu or hit F5 and voila!
+4. Go to the url shown in the terminal/console and voila!
-6. now in the login screen, use "administrator" as username and keep password empty
+5. Now in the login screen, use "administrator" as username and keep password empty